 Sometimes, the simplest recipes can be the most intimidating for home cooks.
 How often do you have an entrée or main course planned out, but have no clue what to make as a side?
 Oven roasted broccoli to the rescue!

 Easy to prep, quick to cook, and foolproof every single time, this simple method for roasting broccoli will leave you with a healthy, flavorful side dish the whole family will love.

 Make sure to trim the broccoli florets so they’re all about the same size and thickness.
-That means some florets will be left whole, and some will be cut in half or in thirds.
+That means some florets will be left whole, and some you’ll slice in half or thirds.
 The more evenly they’re cut, the more evenly they’ll cook!

 Ingredients For Oven Roasted Broccoli

 Broccoli is the star of the show.
 In order to let its natural taste shine through, we’re seasoning it simply with extra virgin olive oil, Kosher salt, and a little bit of freshly cracked black pepper — that’s it.

 You could certainly add a few tablespoons minced garlic (finely chop 2-3 cloves garlic, then toss them right on the sheet pan with the broccoli), and sometimes we finish with a squeeze of fresh lemon juice, but those are completely optional.